Snektron/echidna/README.md

 ```
 $ ./echidna-server
 ```
-This executable takes no parameters, and binds to 0.0.0.0:4242 by default.
+This executable takes no parameters, and binds to 0.0.0.0 ports 4242 and 4243 by default.

 Next, a set of clients should be connected to the server:
 ```